HexagonUBI/pv-addon-walkietalkie/README.md

 2. Download the latest jar from [Releases](https://github.com/SimpleFoxOfficial/pv-addon-walkietalkie/releases)
 3. Drop it in your `mods` folder (client + server)
 4. Launch the game, craft a Walkie-Talkie, and tune in

+# Optional Integrations

+Both are detected automatically at runtime.
+Neither is required, and nothing breaks if they are absent.

+- **[pv-voice-changer](https://github.com/imsawiq/pv-voice-changer)** - if installed, its Radio preset is used for the radio effect.
+Without it, a built-in equivalent is used instead.
+- **[Sable](https://github.com/ryanhcode/sable)** - if installed, Radio Stations placed on sub-levels (vehicles, ships, contraptions) are positioned at their real world location, so audio and the station menu behave normally while they move.

 # Building from Source